pixelastic/aberlaas/README.md

 `./templates` contains default configurations files copied to userland.
 Each extends the configuration exported in the previous files.
-Copying files to userland allows user to modify the files if they want to change the behavior.
+Copying files to userland allows user to change the files if they want to change the behavior.

-`.babelrc.js`, `.eslintrc.js`, `jest.config.js` and `.huskyrc.js` are local
+`babel.config.js`, `.eslintrc.js`, `jest.config.js` and `.huskyrc.js` are local
 configuration files for `aberlaas` itself.
 They eat their own dog food by referencing the same configs as above.